Joe Mihevc

 Joe Mihevc (/mɪˈhɛvɪk/ mi-HEV-ik; born February 24, 1954) is a Canadian politician who was appointed to represent Ward 10 Spadina—Fort York on Toronto City Council on June 1, 2022.
 He was previously elected to represent Ward 21 St. Paul's from 2000 to 2018, Ward 28 York Eglinton from 1998 to 2000 and was a York City Councillor from 1991 to 1997.

 Background

 Mihevc's family is originally from a small village in Slovenia.
 They arrived in Canada in 1948 as refugees.
 Mihevc grew up in Toronto districts of Dufferin and Eglinton, a working class area that borders the northwest corner of his ward.
 Raised Catholic, Mihevc obtained a PhD in theology and became an adjunct professor of ethics at the University of Toronto.
-Mihevc is a strongly progressive Catholic and has been active in social justice, human rights and anti-war issues.